Fujiwo/Shos.LifeGame/README.md

 - Pattern, PatternSet: Classes to represent the initial patterns of the &quot;Life Game&quot;.
 Patterns are stored as strings representing whether a cell is alive or dead.
 - BitCellSet: A class to represent the game field.
 Each cell is represented as a bit.
 - Game: The main class of the program.
 It manages the game field and the rules of the &quot;Life Game&quot;.
 It also provides methods to perform the game simulation.

+This namespace includes several optimizations to improve performance, such as multithreading and fast loops.
+These can be enabled or disabled through preprocessor directives (#define).
+For example, #define FAST enables fast loops, and #define MT enables multithreaded processing.
+Also, #define AREA enables optimization to track the area of active cells and reduce unnecessary calculations.
+These directives can be used to adjust the performance and resource usage of the program.

+Overall, this namespace provides various features and optimizations to efficiently simulate the &quot;Life Game&quot;.
+Each class and function is designed to serve a specific purpose.
+By understanding this program, you can gain a deep understanding of many important computer science concepts, such as game simulation, multithreaded processing, and performance optimization.

 ### namespace Shos::LifeGame::Win32